jontrulson/conquest/docs/server-guide.md

 If all you want to do is use conquest to play on someone else's server, then you do not need to be reading this document. :)

+In the text below, *prefix* refers to the installation prefix specified to configure when your conquest was built.
+This defaults to /opt.

 ## OVERVIEW